lpnh/sometime/README.md

 # sometime

-a clock and calendar widget for niri
+a clock and calendar widget